Where science and compassion cure

 Because the hyperactive thyroid tumor suppresses the function of any normal thyroid tissue, the normal cells do not concentrate any of the radioiodine.
 Because almost all hyperthyroid cats have some residual, normal thyroid tissue, this means that cats rarely develop an underactive thyroid gland (hypothyroidism) after radioiodine therapy.
 These spared normal thyroid cells then can “turn back on,” and make normal amounts of thyroid hormone after the radioiodine has destroyed all of the tumorous tissue.

-After treatment, the residual (normal) thyroid tissue resumes full function within 1 to 3 months.
-On average, 98% of all hyperthyroid cats treated with radioiodine are permanently and safely cured with a single injection!
+After treatment, the residual (normal) thyroid tissue resumes full function within 3 to 6 months.
+On average, over 95% of all hyperthyroid cats treated with radioiodine are permanently and safely cured with a single injection!
 As an added benefit, radioiodine poses no risk to the parathyroid glands, the four small glands located adjacent to the thyroid gland, which are extremely important for maintaining normal calcium levels.
 Therefore, hypocalcemia (low blood calcium) secondary to parathyroid damage never occurs after treatment with radioiodine.
 This is markedly different from surgical treatment, which very commonly damages the parathyroid lands, causing life-threatening hypocalcemia.

 Dr. Mark E. Peterson Interviewed About Hyperthyroidism in Cats Click here to watch the video